SMU-MedicalVision/CEAS/README.md

 ### Training

-You should specify 4 parameters like the following example:
+You should specify 3 parameters like the following example:

-    python train.py  --k 1 --gpus 0 --use_CF --seq FS
+    python train.py  --k 1 --gpus 0 --seq FS

-Or you  can directly run the `training_script.py` to perform the whole five-fold cross-validation in one command:
+Where `--k` indicates the k-fold, `--gpus` is for specifing the GPU, and `--seq` is for specifing which sequnce to be traind.

-    python training_script.py --gpus 0 --use_CF --seq FS
+Or you  can directly run the `training_script.py` to perform the whole five-fold cross-validation on all sequences in one command:

-Except for `k`, which represents the `k`th fold of five-fold cross-validation, you still need to specify the other 3 parameters as well.
+    python training_script.py

 ### Test

 You need to run `loss_log_decode.py` before `test.py` to get the optimal models